Utilizing variational autoencoders in the Bayesian inverse problem of photoacoustic tomography: Introduction

+To overcome the issues with data consistency, approaches utilizing forward and adjoint operators during the training process have been proposed \cite{Lunz2021}.
+In these learned iterative model based approaches, the inverse problem of PAT is solved iteratively with a learned updating operator.
+The approach has been been utilized in an iterative proximal gradient based framework where an updating operator was learned based on a previous iterate and the gradient of a data consistency term \cite{Shan2019,Hauptmann2018}.
+Furthermore, in a learned primal dual method, two learned update operators are used to update the iterations in primal (image) and dual (data) spaces \cite{Boink2019}.
+In addition to iterative update operators, forward operators together with deep learning in PAT have been used in conjunction with least-squares type approaches with a learned regularization \cite{Antholzer2019}.
+In other optical and ultrasonic imaging modalities, forward operators and deep learning have been utilized in model correction similarly as in Bayesian approximation error modeling \cite{Mozumder2022, Koponen2021}.

 As with the conventional reconstruction approaches, most of the machine learning based approaches provide images of the underlying initial pressure distribution but do not offer insight in quantifying the reliability of the solution.
-Previously, uncertainties in PAT in the context of neural networks have been studied using a dropout Monte Carlo \cite{Godefroy2021}.
+Previously, uncertainties in PAT in the context of neural networks have been studied using a dropout Monte Carlo (MC) \cite{Godefroy2021}.
 In this approach, dropout layers are used while computing several outputs of a neural network to provide a set of images.
-From this set of images, the mean and standard deviation can be computed to evaluate the uncertainty of the model.
+From this set of images, the mean and standard deviation can be computed to evaluate the uncertainty of the network.
+That is, MC dropout aims to quantify the uncertainty of the neural network model, by introducing variability via random deactivation of network layers.
 Furthermore, uncertainties in quantitative PAT using machine learning have been studied by considering aleatoric and epistemic sources of uncertainties \cite{Grohl2018}.
-In that work, an external observing neural network was used to estimate the uncertainty of the model which was subsequently combined with an estimate of the random uncertainty to quantify the uncertainties in the reconstruction.
+In that work, an external observing neural network was used to estimate the uncertainty of the network which was subsequently combined with an estimate of the random uncertainty to quantify the uncertainties in the reconstruction.